 "Well, part of it was as a favor to Rhonda," he said, being truthful.
 "And I guess part of it is because you're a fine looking woman."

 Her mind roiled even more.
-She'd LOOKED for signs that he thought she was attractive.
+She'd looked for signs that he thought she was attractive.
 She'd never seen even one!
-He'd always treated her as Rhoda's friend.
+He'd always treated her as Rhonda's friend.
 He'd been friendly ... but that was all.